Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Show Itinerary:

 Start off your first day in Luxembourg City right by having a VBT representative greet you at the airport.
-A complimentary car service will whisk you to your hotel.
-From your centrally located hotel, you are perfectly positioned to explore this charming city at your leisure.
+A complimentary car service will whisk you to your centrally located hotel.
+From here, you are perfectly positioned to explore this charming city at your leisure.

 Today’s Ride Choices

-Afternoon: Richemont to Thionville Warm-up — 13 km (8 miles)
+Afternoon: Richemont to Thionville Warm-Up — 9 km (6 miles)

 Included Meals: Breakfast, Dinner